PEMF Facts for Beginner! Understanding PEMF!

 They can be.
-Evidence is mounting that a new form of pollution called “electrosmog” is a very real threat because it is disruptive to cell metabolism.
+The evidence is mounting that a new form of pollution called “electrosmog” is a very real threat because it is disruptive to cell metabolism.
 Manmade, unnatural EMFs come from electrical wiring and equipment, for example, power lines, communications towers, computers, TVs, cell phones – everything from the wiring in our homes to fluorescent lighting to microwave ovens, hair dryers, clock radios, electric blankets and more.

 Electrosmog EMFs are not designed with the body in mind.
 They can be a strong inducer of stress in the body and, therefore, drain our energy.
 Electrosmog includes “dirty” electricity, ground currents, microwaves and radio waves.
-Microwaves are not only from leaky microwave ovens, but also from cell towers, cell phones and wireless equipment.
+Microwaves are not only from leaky microwave ovens but also from cell towers, cell phones, and wireless equipment.

 Electrosmog is all around us and can only be partially blocked.
 One of the best solutions is to take measures to decrease your exposure.
-With therapeutic PEMFs, one can purposely add beneficial balancing frequencies to the body to decrease the burden of the negative effects of electro smog.
+With therapeutic PEMFs, one can purposely add beneficial balancing frequencies to the body to decrease the burden of the negative effects of electrosmog.

 PEMFs and Magnets: What’s the difference?